Hello to everyone in 2023!

 What’s the bagel mean?

-As we talked about in the title section, the everything bagel Jobu Tupaki creates becomes symbolic of her nihilism, depression, and desire for annihilation.
+As we talked about in the themes and title sections, the everything bagel Jobu Tupaki creates becomes symbolic of her nihilism, depression, and desire for annihilation.
 Philosophically speaking, if you’re everything, everywhere, all at once, then you’re nothing.
 Think about it in terms of relationships.
 If your significant other gave as much time to you as they did every single person in their life, how would you feel?
 Probably not great.
 And the flip side is true too.
 If you said “yes” to everyone who asked you to do something, whether it’s your loved one, family member, best friend, coworker, or a complete stranger on the street—it would be exhausting.
 By setting boundaries, you let people know where they stand.
 By spending more time with your spouse than your friends, you let your spouse know how important they are to you.
 The opposite is probably true with someone you just started dating.
 You don’t spend every waking minute with them because they’re not as important (yet) as your established circle of family and friends.

 You can also use learning skills as an example.
 For ease of use, let’s use the (now outdated) 10,000 hour rule.
 It takes 10,000 hours of practice at something to become a “master” of it.
 If you practiced for 3 hours a day, every day, that’s 1095 hours a year.
-It would take Nine years to reach 10,000 hours.
+It would take nine years to reach 10,000 hours.
 What happens if you divide that time.
 You’re not just practicing one thing but three things.
 Now it’s 1 hour a day for each thing, meaning it would take you 27 years to reach 10,000 hours.
 The more skills you try and learn at once, the harder it is to become good at any of them.
 That’s why we have the old idiom, “Jack of all trades, master of none.”

 So we create importance in our lives through being selective.
 Not pleasing everyone.
 Not being there for everyone.
 Not trying to do everything there is to do.
 That’s how you build meaningful relationships with people, places, and things.
 It’s how you develop prowess, technique, expertise.